 Typically, Texas sheet cake isn't as strongly chocolatey as other chocolate cakes, which gives it a unique flavor all it's own and let's the tanginess of the buttermilk shine through a bit more.
 I add slightly more cocoa powder than classic Texas sheet cake recipes, because that's how I like it, but I don't go so far as to overwhelm the classic taste of Texas sheet cake by turning it into just another standard chocolate cake.
 You will definitely notice a difference in flavor between this cake and my One-Bowl Chocolate Cake Recipe, which is a classic chocolate cake baked in a 9x13-inch pan.

 Everything is bigger in Texas and this cake is no different!
-When you cut the cake into squares for serving, you’ll notice that you can easily cut it to feed a dozen people or more, depending on how large you cut your squares.
+When you cut the thin chocolate cake into squares for serving, you’ll notice that you can easily cut it to feed a dozen people or more, depending on how large you cut your squares.

-How to make Texas sheet cake
+How to make Chocolate Texas Sheet Cake

 - Prep.
 Preheat your oven to 350 degrees and lightly grease a large, rimmed 13x18 baking sheet.